Limitations of Noisy Quantum Devices in Computational and Entangling Power: Results

+\begin{lemma} The output distribution of 1D quantum devices, without noise or with any single-qubit noise, can be sampled with $O(2^{2t} n t)$ computational times on a classical computer, where $n$ is the qubit number, and $t$ is circuit depth. \end{lemma}

+In a hybrid algorithm, noisy devices are queried multiple times, as discussed in the above sections.
+The lemma indicates the simulatability of each single query with circuit depth $t=O(\log n)$.
+For the whole hybrid algorithm in polynomial running time, we can classically simulate each query and receive a polynomial overhead.
+Therefore, these devices cannot provide super-polynomial computational advantages in a hybrid algorithm.
+It is also important to note that this lemma applies to any single-qubit noise, even beyond the strictly contractive unital cases, as assumed in the above sections.

+Otherwise, if the noisy circuit is deeper, whose depth $t = \Omega(\log (n))$, Theorem~\ref{thm:complimit} suggests the absence of quantum advantages.
+Combining the two aspects, we exclude the super-polynomial advantages of 1D noisy quantum devices regardless of circuit depth, where the noise is strictly contractive and unital.

+\begin{theorem} One-dimensional noisy quantum devices that run in computational time $T(n)$ can be simulated by a classical algorithm with $T(n)^{\frac{2}{|\log(\mu)|} + 1}$ computational time, thus having no super-polynomial quantum advantages in a hybrid algorithm. \end{theorem}

+Our results stress the importance of connectivity in the NISQ diagram.
+The connectivity is required to be stronger than a 1D qubit array for the existence of super-polynomial advantages under noise.

+In the above sections, we have shown the computational limitations of noisy quantum devices, especially in the case of 1D connectivity.
+We will then delve into the connectivity of noisy devices from a more physical point of view.
+To this end, we analyze the entangling power in 1D and 2D qubit arrays.

+For the 1D qubit chain, we consider bipartite entanglement between two contiguous halves of the chain, denoted as $A$ and $\bar{A}$.
 A key observation is that the interaction of a qubit is localized in a region whose radius grows with the depth $t$.
-In other words, the qubits interact within a light cone.
-We generalize this observation to entanglement spreading and derive an upper bound of the bipartite entanglement monotone $E$ between halves of the chain,

-The result implies entanglement production requires sufficient circuit depth.
-While similar bounds have been found for noiseless dynamics of pure states \cite{eisert_entangling_2021}, we generalize the result to the mixed-state case.
+The physical picture is that the qubits interact within a light cone.
+We generalize this observation to entanglement spreading and derive an upper bound of the entanglement monotone $E$ between halves of the chain, $E(A:\bar{A}) \le t$.
+The generation of entanglement requires sufficient circuit depth.
+Similar bounds have been derived for the dynamics of pure states without noise \cite{eisert_entangling_2021, harrow_separation_2021}.
+Using local operation monotones and induction, we extend the entangling upper bound to the mixed-state case.
+This result is essential for analyzing noisy quantum devices.